open-cloud/open-cloud.github.io.old/0_overview.md

 services are drawn from a combination of research prototypes, open source projects, and trial deployments of commercial services.

-The top-most purple box represents XOS, which by way of analogy, corresponds to the Unix kernel, where the set of services built around XOS correspond to the commands-and-libraries bundled with Unix.
+The top-most purple box represents XOS proper.
+By way of analogy, XOS corresponds to the Unix kernel, where the set of services built around XOS correspond to the commands-and-libraries bundled with Unix.
 An important aspect of this design is that to most users, the distinction between the kernel and the commands-and-libraries is not important.
-Similarly, XOS includes explicit support for folding new services built on top of OpenCloud back into OpenCloud, making them available to users.
-More information about how users interact with XOS is given in the **User Guide**, while more information about how service developers interact with XOS is given in the **Developer Guide.**
+That is, XOS includes explicit support for folding new services built on top of OpenCloud back into OpenCloud, making them available to users.
+More information about how users interact with XOS is given in the **User Guide**, while more information about how to extend XOS with new services is given in the **Developer Guide.**

 XOS also supports cloud operators that manage physical resources.
 This gives operators the ability to manage and control the hardware, establish resource allocation policies, select virtualization technologies (i.e., both machine and network hypervisors), and so on, and it does so in a way that supports multiple administrative domains.
-More information about how operators interact with XOS is given in the **Operator Guide**.
+More information about how operators use XOS to manage a cloud is given in the **Operator Guide**.

 ![Figure 2.
 Internal structure of XOS influenced by MVC pattern.]({{ site.url }}/figures/Slide2.jpg)

 Figure 2.
 Internal structure of XOS influenced by MVC pattern.

-Figure 2 depicts the internal structure of XOS, which is modeled on the Model-View-Controller (MVC) design pattern originally introduced by Smalltalk, but now considered best practice because of its clean separation of data representation and presentation.
+Figure 2 depicts the internal structure of XOS, which is borrows heavily from the Model-View-Controller (MVC) design pattern originally introduced by Smalltalk, but now considered best practice because of its clean separation of data representation and presentation.
 The *Data Model* codifies the abstract objects, the relationship among those objects, and the operations on those objects.
-The data model is the heart of XOS, and so we briefly introduce the key object types below.
+It is the heart of XOS, and so we briefly introduce the key object types below.

 On top of these abstractions is a set of *Views* (perspectives) that